oh0227/ping-pong-game/README.md

 # Ping-Pong game

-### This project is design and make a simple ping-pong game in java language with MVC Architecture.
+### This project's goal is designing and making a simple ping-pong game in java language with MVC Architecture.

 ### (MVC Architure means Model-View-Controller)